by Resource Associates @ grantwriters.net

 Here are four steps to finding – and working successfully with – a grant writing mentor.

 - Get your feet wet.
 Before you approach a mentor, learn as much as you can about the basics of grant writing.
-Some good resources include the Grant Training Center’s advice for new grant writers, and both GuideStar and the S. Department of Education have “grant writing 101” resources that are brief but thorough.
-You’ll also find many helpful resources on the Resource Associates website including free on-demand webinars on topics ranging from the basics of writing a budget to how to secure partnerships.
+Resource Associates has free on-demand webinars on topics ranging from the basics of writing a budget to how to secure partnerships.
 Browsing professional interest groups on social networking sites such as LinkedIn will inevitably lead you to a wealth of resources as well.

 If you have questions about building your grant writing skills through mentoring, feel free to give us a call.
-The grant writing professionals at Resource Associates are always available to answer questions, and would be happy to chat the mentoring opportunities we offer.
+The grant writing professionals at Resource Associates are always available to answer questions.